cstroe/svndumpapi/README.md

 A [`RepositoryConsumer`](src/main/java/com/github/cstroe/svndumpgui/api/RepositoryConsumer.java) consumes the various pieces of a [`Repository`](src/main/java/com/github/cstroe/svndumpgui/api/Repository.java).
 Specializations of a consumer are:

-* [`RepositoryMutator`](src/main/java/com/github/cstroe/svndumpgui/api/RepositoryMutator.java): changes the SvnDump in some way
+* [`RepositoryMutator`](src/main/java/com/github/cstroe/svndumpgui/api/RepositoryMutator.java): changes the Repository in some way
-* [`RepositoryValidator`](src/main/java/com/github/cstroe/svndumpgui/api/RepositoryValidator.java): validates the correctness of the SvnDump in some way
+* [`RepositoryValidator`](src/main/java/com/github/cstroe/svndumpgui/api/RepositoryValidator.java): validates the correctness of the Repository in some way
 * [`RepositoryWriter`](src/main/java/com/github/cstroe/svndumpgui/api/RepositoryWriter.java): write the Repository in some format

 Consumers (and therefore any of its specializations) can be chained together to achieve complex operations on SVN dump files using the `continueTo(RepositoryConsumer)` method.